Who We Are

 What We Do

 Whether a person has recently arrived in the UK or has been here for many years, the experience of detention is traumatic.
 People are held for indefinite periods which has a terrible impact on the mental health of those detained.
-Our volunteers undertake to visit one person regularly, helping to reduce their isolation, showing solidarity and acting as a contact with the outside world.
+Our volunteers undertake to visit one person weekly, helping to reduce their isolation, showing solidarity and acting as a contact with the outside world.

 One of the greatest problems faced by people held indefinitely in immigration detention, is lack of access to good quality legal advice.
 GDWG try as far as possible to make appropriate referrals on behalf of detainees.
 By liaising with solicitors, or clarifying the legal process, we try to ensure that everyone we meet receives a fair hearing.
 We also help people make complaints where appropriate, and collate information, along with other visitors’ groups, with a view to improve the well-being of people in detention.